tavily-ai/tavily-mcp/README.md

 Developed by Anthropic, the Model Context Protocol (MCP) enables AI assistants like Claude to seamlessly integrate with Tavily's advanced search and data extraction capabilities.
 This integration provides AI models with real-time access to web information, complete with sophisticated filtering options and domain-specific search features.

 The Tavily MCP server provides:
-- Seamless interation with the tavily-search and tavily-extract tools
+- Seamless interaction with the tavily-search and tavily-extract tools
 - Real-time web search capabilities through the tavily-search tool
 - Intelligent data extraction from web pages via the tavily-extract tool